Wayside (TV series)

 Wayside (also known as Wayside School) is a Canadian animated sitcom developed by John Derevlany and produced by Nelvana Limited.
 The series follows Todd, a transfer student who attends Wayside, an offbeat 30-story grammar school.
 It is loosely based on the Wayside School books by Louis Sachar, and several elements differ between the two works.

 Derevlany conceived Wayside in 2003, leading to an hour-long television special pilot titled Wayside: The Movie that aired in 2005.
 Teletoon greenlit two seasons of Wayside consisting of thirteen half-hour episodes each, and they aired from 2007 to 2008; the series also aired briefly on Nickelodeon in the U.S. during this time.

 Wayside received generally positive reviews from critics, who praised its clever and off-beat humour, though some criticized its differences with the Wayside School book series.
 The series was nominated for a "Best TV Series for Children" at the 2008 Cartoons on the Bay award ceremony.
 The pilot episode and the first season are both available on DVD.
-Season 2 is available on YouTube.
+Both seasons are available on YouTube.

 Overview

 Wayside takes place in the fictional Wayside School, an unusual Escher-esque 30-story grammar school.
 The school had been accidentally built "sideways", with one classroom in each of the 30 stories instead of 30 classrooms on one floor.
 Like in the books, there are actually 29 floors in the school; the imaginary 19th floor is inhabited by the imaginary Miss Zarves.
-The series revolves around a new student at the school, named Todd, and his adventures adapting to life as a student at the top floor of Wayside School.
+The series revolves around a new student at the school, named Todd along with his three best friends, Dana, Myron and Maurecia, and his adventures adapting to life as a student at the top floor of Wayside School.

 At Wayside, every floor appears to have lockers, stairs, classrooms, doors, and light fixtures.
 The first floor contains the principal's office; the school campgrounds, the sixteenth floor contains the faculty lounge and pool; the fifteenth floor contains the cafeteria and kitchen; the (technically nonexistent) nineteenth floor contains a chute blocked by wooden boards, which is rumoured to be the classroom of the legendary Ms. Zarves; and the thirtieth floor contains Mrs. Jewls' classroom.

 Every floor also appears to be a different colour.
 To add to the school's Escher-esque style, all of the features of the floors—doors, lockers, stairs, etc.—are placed in very unusual ways, as seen in the Escher artwork, Relativity.
 All of the floors' features are either right-side up, upside-down, sideways, or suspended high above the floor, as seen with several lockers.